CiscoDevNet/node-sparkbot/README.md

 });
 ```

-_Note that The onCommand function below is pretty powerful, as it not only checks for command keywords, but also removes any mention of your bot, as this mention is a Spark pre-requisite for your bot to receive a message in a group room,
+_Note that The onCommand function below is pretty powerful, as it not only checks for command keywords, but also removes any mention of your bot, as this mention is a Webex pre-requisite for your bot to receive a message in a group space,
 but it meaningless for your bot to process the message._

 Well that said, we're ready to go thru the creation of interactive assistants.